Adriwin06/YAP/README.md

 ```
 YAP [-e .ext] -d <mode> <input folder> <output bundle>
 ```
-This will extract all bundles from the input folder to the output folder that have the specified extension.
+This will extract all bundles from the input folder to the output folder that have the specified extension, if any.
+If no extension is specified, it will process all bundles in the input folder.
 The output folder will be created if it doesn't exist.

 ### Creating multiple bundles
 ```